Marketing to Death

 Some lead sources are personnel heavy.
 By that, I mean you or a key staffer needs to proactively be the front person who networks, presents a program or staffs a booth at a community event.
 When choosing the person to handle this, remember that people want to deal with people they like and respect.

-Well done direct mail drives people to call you on the phone, send in a business reply card or visit your website, where they have the option to complete an online lead form.
+Well done direct mail drives people to call you on the phone, or click on a QR code to visit your website.
+That’s where they have the option to complete an online lead form – if you have a lead magnet that entices them.

 Your Database